jakedgrant/TokCleaner/PRIVACY.md

 ## What Our Extension Does

-TokCleaner is a Safari extension for iOS that removes tracking and query parameters from TikTok URLs to provide a cleaner, more private browsing experience.
+TokCleaner is a Safari extension for iOS that removes tracking and query parameters from social media URLs to provide a cleaner, more private browsing experience.

 ## Data Collection